A sickness is apparently brought on by the appearance of Tabby's star near Mars.

 My apartment was in shambles.
 Breaking things has become the new me.
 There was little left for me to take my anger out on.
 I sullenly looked at the skeletons looking back at me without any sort of feeling that I could tell.
 I had scratched the hell out of them.
 That was the only thing that gave me any sort of relief, just knowing I could affect them, even if only in such a small way.
 A growl came from somewhere and it didn’t take me long to realize that it came from me.
 My mind could tell I was spiraling, but it didn’t do any good.
 I was out of control with nothing left to break.
 Drool dripped from my mouth and I wiped it away…

 I awoke to find the skeletons gone and a burning sensation in my belly.
 It made sense that the skeletons were meant to be consumed.
 I don’t know why I didn’t think of it before.
 Why no one thought of this before was beyond me.
 I looked at my arm, expecting a sense of fatigue, but there was nothing like that.
 In fact, I felt great, better than I can ever remember feeling.
-I leapt out of bed and was willing to bet I was the only person on the planet with such energy.
+I leaped out of bed and was willing to bet I was the only person on the planet with such energy.
 Eventually, I found myself looking up at Tabby’s star and realized I was no longer tense.
 I didn’t hate the thing like I used to.
 There had to be something to say about eating your skeletons, right?

 Word count: 1738